shawes/ang-moh-in-the-east/_drafts/jago-hong-kong-noodles.md

 rating: 4
 author: steve
 ---
 I'm a sucker for fried noodles.
 Noodles over rice, any day of the week.
 Today I was going to have some beers with some mates and while I was waiting for them to arrive (why are Singaporeans always late?), I thought best to line my stomach with carbs.
 I decided to order from the zhi char I had previously ordered the [fish head curry from]({% post_url 2019-09-30-curry-fish-head-seafood-zi-char %}).
 The name "Hong Kong Noodle" caught my attention.
 I wondered if it was anything like Singapore noodles, the beehoon fried with curry powder that is eaten all over the world, except in Singapore.
+It always amuses me.

 The size of the plate of noodles that was brought out to me was a little overwhelming.
 At least I can't complain about getting stinged on ingredients. $5.50 got me a mountain.
 There goes the diet.